Indoor Air Quality Affects Comfort and Health

 Change Your HVAC Filters Regularly

 HVAC filters trap particulates as indoor air cycles from indoor intakes and out vents.
 Filters should be checked and replaced regularly.
 When an air filter is clogged with dust, debris, and and other dirt, your HVAC system works harder to push air through to maintain the temperature set on your thermostat.
 This is not only bad for your HVAC system (it could overheat or worse), but it also does a poorer job of ventilating your home.
 All of these things can lead to a stuffy house and possibly make you more prone to existing allergies or illness.
 We’ve reviewed air filters before, and for most, an inexpensive, 1″ fiberglass filter changed regularly will suffice.
-For those with allergies, you may consider a HEPA-rated filter capable of trapping smaller particles.
+For those with allergies, you may consider a HEPA-rated filter capable of trapping smaller particles for improved indoor air quality.

 Avoid Smoking Indoors